-How can I find my new Stormwater Utility fee?
+How can I find my Stormwater Utility fee?

-A Stormwater Utility Fee Lookup tool was developed to assist property owners with determining what their new Stormwater Utility fee will be.
-This tool can be accessed by following the link below.
-To find an account, enter your address or Parcel ID and information such as parcel impervious cover totals and the new Stormwater Utility fee associated with the parcel will be displayed: www.sanmarcostx.gov/stormwaterfee
+Property owners can use the City’s Stormwater Utility Fee Lookup tool to identify the fee assigned to your property.
+To find an account, enter your address or Parcel ID and information such as parcel impervious cover totals and the Stormwater Utility fee associated with the parcel will be displayed.

 What if I believe my information is not correct or I have additional questions?

-If a property owner believes there are errors in the information used to determine the Stormwater Utility fee, the city will work with you to answer any questions or resolve.
-Contact the City’s Engineering/CIP Department at (512) 393-8130, send an email to Stormwaterinfo@sanmarcostx.gov.
+If a property owner believes there are errors in the information used to determine the Stormwater Utility fee, the City will work with you to answer any questions or resolve.
+Contact the City’s Public Works Department at (512) 393-8036, send an email to Stormwaterinfo@sanmarcostx.gov.